TiTAnIL/bloomin/README.md

 # Video Demo: showing functionality
 ### `https://youtu.be/K5mUE-4myuA`

-run by typing:
-### `npm start`
-### `npm i`
-in console or cmd from package.json directory.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Bloomin is an e-commerce web application for buying plants.
 The app is built using React and Redux

     Browse a variety of plants for sale